kristinemlarson/gnssrefl/docs/pages/file_structure.md

 * ssS, underscore, M0.
 * followed by rnx (crx if it is Hatanaka format).

 01D means it is one day.
 Some of the other parts of the very long station file name are no doubt useful, but they are not recognized by this code.
 By convention, these files may be gzipped but not unix compressed.
 You cannot use rinex2snr to translate RINEX 3 file unless they have the 01D naming convention.
-If you want a generic translation program, try rinex3_rinex2.
+If you want a generic translation program, you can try <code>rinex3_rinex2</code>.

-Example filename: ONSA00SWE_R_20213050000_01D_30S_MO.rnx
+It has the requirement that you input the file names.

 **NMEA**